 The debate over enlargement is quite different in 2001 than it was in 1998.
 In 1998, several European allies strongly supported enlargement.
 Today, most member states couch discussion of enlargement in careful terms.
-Governments might state their support in principle for enlargement, or name states that are good candidates but offer no date for their entry; most member governments then note that they do not wish to name their own candidates for the Prague summit too early due to concern that candidate states might become complacent and curtail their efforts to fulfil MAP requirements.
+Governments might state their support in principle for enlargement, or name states that are good candidates but offer no date for their entry.

 Most member states agree that Slovenia is politically qualified for membership; in addition, Hungary urges Slovenia's membership, once NATO criteria for entry are met, for strategic reasons.
 Hungary is not contiguous with any other NATO state.
 Slovenia's entry into the alliance would provide Hungary with a land bridge to Italy, a clear advantage given neutral Austria's refusal during the Kosovo war to permit NATO overflights to Hungary.
-Slovakia is a credible candidate in some NATO capitals, as long as elections in September 2002 do not turn out the current reform government and replace it with old-line anti-democratic leaders.
+A weakness of Slovenia's candidacy, already mentioned, is its population guarded support for NATO membership.
+Slovakia is a credible candidate in some NATO capitals, given the return in September 2002 elections of key elements of its reform government.
 Some northern European allies, such as Poland, strongly support membership for the Baltic states; they contend that the Baltic states have met OSCE and EU political guidelines for democracy, and cite the three countries' work to build stability in the region and to establish better relations with Russia.
+U.S. officials state that the Baltic states have made the most progress in meeting MAP requirements.